Chen Xiwo

 In 2012, Chen made his first ever visit to the UK for a one-day English PEN conference on China.
 The PEN event in London was a full day of talks and performances that also involved Ma Jian, Ou Ning, Jianhong Li and Xinran.

-Chen Xiwo at English Pen Event
+Chen Xiwo Speaks at English PEN Event in London

 I Love My Mum